Oregon, Missouri

 Oregon is a city and county seat of Holt County, Missouri, United States.
 The population was 837 at the 2020 census.
+It is the oldest town extant in Holt County.

 History

-Oregon was originally called Finley, and under that name was platted in 1841.
+Oregon was originally called Finley, and under that name was platted in June 1841; it was replatted on October 21, 1841 as Oregon.
 The present name refers to the Oregon Country, which was at the time considered a prime destination of pioneer emigrants passing through the area.
 A post office called Oregon has been in operation since 1843.
+It was a significant trading post in the Platte Purchase region of Missouri for the first couple of decades of existence.
+In 1873, the Northwest Missouri Normal School was built in Oregon, at a cost of $22,000 ($586,000 in 2025 dollars).